Vietnam railways – HCMC to Da Nang, Vietnam

 Bucket two 62-67: I moved from Atlanta to Charlotte in 2010 and bought an acreage.
 It had a house in the front and a three-car garage in the back with a loft above.
 I was able to rent the front house to cover the mortgage.
 I lived in the loft and played around in the massive garage for free.
 I would spend a lot of money and sweat equity to prepare the property to flip, which happened when I was laid off in 2015.
 This also worked out well for me!

 I plan to take Social Security at 67 to max out the return.
-Did you know that payday can be ~30% higher if you can wait until 67.
+Did you know that payday can be ~30% higher at 67?

-Another source of income is the condo I bought in Arizona during the recession in 2008
+Another source of income is the condo I bought in Arizona during the housing crash in 2008

-As mentioned, I kept my job throughout the recession and recovery, and I was able to pay cash for the amazing AZ condo I live in now.
-I paid $52,500 for a one-bedroom that is now worth over $ 200 K. How is that for a return on investment while renting it out!!
+As mentioned, I kept my job throughout the crash and recovery, and I was able to pay cash for the amazing AZ condo I live in now.
+I paid $52,500 for a one-bedroom that is now worth ~ $250K+.
+How is that for a return on investment!

 I do not plan to sell this condo, but it is another option for me to supplement my travels.
 It is currently on Airbnb for snowbirds, and the proceeds help me get to bucket one.